rsinger86/django-lifecycle/README.md

 # Changelog

+## 0.9.5 (February 2022)

+- Makes the `has_changed`, `changes_to` conditions depend on whether the field in question was included in the SQL update/insert statement by checking the `update_fields` argument passed to save.

 ## 0.9.4 (February 2022)

 - Adds optional @hook `on_commit` argument for executing hooks when the database transaction is committed.
 Thanks @amcclosky!